 - Responding to voices and showing curiosity.

-If your baby meets milestones within a reasonable timeframe and shows steady growth, they are most likely developing well.
+If your children meets milestones within a reasonable timeframe and shows steady growth, they are most likely developing well.

 Key Takeaways for Parents